This article’s statistics come from third-party sources and do not represent the opinions of this website.

 While many people may realize this, few realize the true extent of the problem.
-Here, we take a better look at the obesity epidemic affecting our pets.
-After all, we can’t hope to defeat a problem before we truly understand it.
+We will take a better look at the obesity epidemic affecting our pets.
+After all, we can’t solve a problem before we understand it.

-- The obesity epidemic is also affecting pets in developing nations, with 44% of all canines in China being classified as obese.
+4. The obesity epidemic is also affecting pets in developing nations, with around 44% of all canines in China being classified as obese.

 The Obesity Epidemic at a Glance